bahrmichael/bahrmichael.github.io/_posts/2019-05-29-scheduling-ddb.md

 This article describes a serverless approach to schedule AWS Lambda invocations through the usage of AWS DynamoDB TTL attributes and streams.
 At the time of writing there was no way to schedule an irregular point of time execution of a lambda execution (e.g. “run this function once in 2 days and 10 hours and then again in 4 days”) without [abusing CloudWatch crons](https://forums.aws.amazon.com/thread.jspa?messageID=902484) (see Alternatives for more info).

-<iframe src="https://medium.com/media/eec9da0dbe595735d91b5a9caa2c175e" frameborder=0></iframe>
+{% raw %}
+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">hey <a href="https://twitter.com/awscloud?ref_src=twsrc%5Etfw">@awscloud</a>! is there a way to trigger a <a href="https://twitter.com/hashtag/lambda?src=hash&amp;ref_src=twsrc%5Etfw">#lambda</a> execution at a future point in time without abusing rate/cron from <a href="https://twitter.com/hashtag/CloudWatch?src=hash&amp;ref_src=twsrc%5Etfw">#CloudWatch</a> or ttl from <a href="https://twitter.com/hashtag/DynamoDB?src=hash&amp;ref_src=twsrc%5Etfw">#DynamoDB</a>? e.g. call this function in 2 hours and this function in 3 days, 7 hours and 15 minutes</p>&mdash; Michael Bahr (@michabahr) <a href="https://twitter.com/michabahr/status/1133048146270052353?ref_src=twsrc%5Etfw">May 27, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+{% endraw %}

 This approach scores with its clean architecture and maintainability.
 It only requires a function to insert events into a scheduling-table and a function that processes events that hit reach the scheduled point of time.
 As we build everything on serverless technology, we don’t have to run software upgrades, maintain firewalls and pay for idle time.
 At low usage it’s practically free and even with higher usage we only really start paying once we schedule **hundreds of thousands of events per day**.
-Read more in this follow up article:
+Read more in this [follow up article](https://medium.com/@michabahr/cost-analysis-serverless-scheduling-of-irregular-invocations-a1c044957588).
-[**Cost Analysis: Serverless scheduling of irregular invocations** *In the article “Serverless scheduling of irregular invocations” we used the TTL attribute of DynamoDB to schedule…*medium.com](https://medium.com/@michabahr/cost-analysis-serverless-scheduling-of-irregular-invocations-a1c044957588)

 While this approach allows one to schedule an execution for a certain time, it falls short on accuracy.
 [In our tests](https://medium.com/@michabahr/cost-analysis-serverless-scheduling-of-irregular-invocations-a1c044957588) with a scheduling table holding 100.000 entries, the events appeared in the DynamoDB stream with a delay of up to 28 minutes.
 According to the [docs](https://docs.aws.amazon.com/de_de/amazondynamodb/latest/developerguide/howitworks-ttl.html) it may take up to 48 hours for especially large workloads.
 Therefore this approach does not fit, if you require the function to be executed at a certain hour, minute or second.
 Potential use cases are status updates which run every couple hours or days or non time critical reminders.